blefebvre/implementationdetails.dev/_posts/2021-03-02-meet-the-aem-dispatcher-optimizer-tool.markdown

 #### Allow list checks

+The allow list rules are all about reducing the impact of _unexpected_ requests made to the public facing site.
+What is an unexpected request?
+I would classify anything that occurs outside of the regular traffic resulting from legitimate users browsing the site as "unexpected."

+The 3 allow list rules help achieve goals 1.
+(Maximize the cache hit ratio) and 2.
+(Reduce the impact of unexpected or malicious requests) by preventing requests containing unexpected query parameters from being treated as a cache misses, and by outright blocking requests containing unexpected Sling selectors and suffixes.

+## Can I run it on my project today?

+You bet!
+Check out the AEM DOT Dispatcher experiment for details: [Using the Dispatcher Optimizer Tool (DOT)](https://github.com/adobe/aem-dispatcher-experiments/tree/main/experiments/optimizer)

 ## Can the rule set be extended?

-The default rules that are used when the Maven plugin is run can absolutely be extended.
+The "core" rules that are used when the Maven plugin is run can absolutely be extended.
+The DOT experiment covers this use case as well: [Test #5 - Overlay some rules](https://github.com/adobe/aem-dispatcher-experiments/tree/main/experiments/optimizer#test-5---overlay-some-rules)

-## Can I run it on my project today?

-You bet.

-## Future plans

 ## Summary